-We recognise that some residents face multifaceted inequalities due to poverty and low income which, are influenced by structural inequalities and have a community-level impact.
-The Socio-Economic Indexes for Areas (SEIFA) shows the suburbs of Norlane, Corio and Whittington experience higher levels of socioeconomic disadvantage compared to Greater Geelong as a whole.
+We recognise that some residents face multi-faceted inequalities due to poverty and low income which, are influenced by structural inequalities and have a community-level impact.
+The Socio-Economic Indexes for Areas shows the suburbs of Norlane, Corio and Whittington experience higher levels of socio-economic disadvantage compared to Greater Geelong as a whole.
 While our municipality has experienced significant growth and change, this opportunity has not been evenly spread and there is a need to address low levels of employment, education, housing and health and wellbeing.
-We are committed to addressing these inequalities through various initiatives, including those related to environmental issues, liveability, mobility and transport, neighbourhood activity centres, open space and social infrastructure, as well as crime and safety.
+We are committed to addressing these inequalities as well as environmental issues with liveability, including mobility and transport, neighbourhood activity centres, open space and social infrastructure, as well as crime and safety.